 ACDS students may bring their lunch to school, or they may opt for a hot lunch option.
 ACDS partners with The Pasta Market.
 The Pasta Market offers a variety of options for a good value, all freshly made at the Pasta Market catering facility and brought directly to our campus.
 Same-day lunch orders are available but must be ordered online by 6am.
 A vegetarian and non-vegetarian option are offered each day.

 Absolutely!
 Complimentary before-school care starts at 7 a.m. for all ages, and our after-school extended care offerings are divided by grade level into preschool, elementary and a middle school programs, each with age-appropriate activities.
 After-school care is provided from 3 - 6 p.m..
 ACDS also offers athletics, musical performance camps, as well as art and drama camps after school or during school holidays.

-Yes, tuition assistance is offered on an annual basis to help families who qualify.
+Yes, flexible tuition is offered on an annual basis to help families who qualify.
 ACDS partners with FAST (Financial Aid for School Tuition) to establish a family's eligibility for financial aid.
-See the Admissions/Financial Aid section of the site for more details.
+See the Flexible Tuition page for more details.

 There are three ways to become better acquainted with Almaden Country Day School:

 ACDS offers campus tours Tuesday, Wednesday, and Thursday every week.
 Call (408) 997-0424 to schedule a tour.
 During the tour, you will learn more about our philosophy and teaching practices as you observe students and teachers in action.

 You may also attend a pre-scheduled Saturday or weekday Open House.
 One of our own Middle School students will lead a campus tour for you.
 Teachers will be available to answer your specific questions and introduce you to the curriculum.